 So what does this mean for the Filament Maker?

-Other methods for mixing additives
+Bonus : other methods for mixing additives

 Some of our clients also managed to achieve a homogeneous mixture by extruding the materials multiple times.
-So granulating the produced filament, subsequently extruding this again, and repeating this cycle until the correct mixing ratio has been achieved.
+Granulating the produced filament, extruding this again, and repeating this cycle until the correct mixing ratio has been achieved.
 During every cycle some of the additive can be added, to increase the filler ratio without running the risk of clogging the extruder (which would have been the case if it was added all at once).